drflorianberger/TopicsInPhysics/book/week3/randomness.md

 ---
 ```

-Recall that the poisson stepper performs directed steps with exponentially distributed waiting times.
+Recall that the Poisson stepper performs directed steps with exponentially distributed waiting times.

 In general, there could be several transitions of the system involved between the step.